Mark2Mark/Glyphsapp-Plugins/README.md

 #### Show Node Count
 --> https://github.com/DeutschMark/Show-Node-Count
 A little number in the edit view which keeps track of the current glyphs’s count of nodes.

-### How to use

-Download or clone this whole `Glyphsapp-Plugins` repo (it is filled up with more plugins every now and then) and copy the `*.glyphsReporter` file(s) into your Glyphsapp Plugins folder (eg. `/Library/Application\ Support/Glyphs/Plugins`), or double click the plugin and confirm the dialogue in Glyphsapp.
-In any case you need to restart Glyphs with each update of your plugins.
-Select them from the View menu, they are called something like `Show Siblings`.
-If you want to set shortcuts, do so in the OSX settings by calling them by their exact name.